 Project Excellence Award

-This presentation will tackle all four core principles of the distributed design model: Open, Ecosystemic, Sustainable and Supportive.
+This presentation will tackle all four core principles of the distributed design model: Open, Collaborative, Regenerative, Ecosystemic.

 Design for a better future, considering social and cultural challenges and human wellbeing.

-🏆 The winner will be awarded mentorship sessions with Kickstarter.
+🏆 The winner will be awarded an online tailored mentoring session with Materiom.